 Interestingly enough, this Kentroversy.com article points out that in Milton Keynes, England there are a pair of statues that feature masks from the film.
 It also claims that the Rothschild family is the largest landowners in Buckinghamshire, where the statues are located:

 These statues are also located in Buckinghamshire where the Hellfire Caves’ secret society was located.

-At the epicenter of the orgy/ball, the master (referred to as ‘Red Cloak’) makes commands and the women in the circle obey; indicating MK ULTRA slaves.
+At the epicenter of the orgy/ball, the master (referred to as ‘Red Cloak’) makes commands and the women in the circle obey; indicating MK ULTRA slaves (there will be an interesting connection here with Red Cloak later).
 The audio track we hear is composed by Jocelyn Pook and is entitled Masked Ball.
 She created it from a fragment of an Orthodox Liturgy and played it backwards with changed Romanian lyrics.
 The lyrics are played in reverse to indicate the presence of evil since satanic groups like to invert all symbols and meanings (*think inverted crosses).

 The VigilantCitizen article about this film covers some interesting aspects of a Hindu protest of the use of the Bhagavad Gita that was pulled from the film after a protest (big ups to Conspirazzi for enlightening me to this).
 VC also goes into some Crowley-sex magick stuff too: